CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 One of the requirements for the use of load balancing is that the respective applications or services must not require write data access.

-Redundancy can be created in this case by providing systems of similar performance "side-by-side" with the help of a load-balancing process, and ensuring that if one server fails, the other servers will intercept that failure.
+Redundancy can be created in this case by providing systems of similar performance "side-by-side" with the help of a load-balancing process, and ensuring that if one server fails, the other servers will capture that outage.

 Advantages of a Load balanced cluster